 Our consideration of the internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in the internal control that might be significant deficiencies and, accordingly, would not necessarily disclose all significant deficiencies that are also considered to be material weaknesses.
-However, of the significant deficiencies described above, we consider item 2007-1 to be a material weakness.
+We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.